j9t/little-books/manuscript/html-css-frameworks.md

 ### Popular Frameworks

 There are many dozens of HTML/CSS frameworks that developers have found useful.
-Here is a representative selection, to give you an impression of what the world of external frameworks feels like:
+Here is a selection, to give you an impression of what the world of external frameworks feels like:

 * [960 Grid System](https://960.gs/)
 * [1140 CSS Grid](https://www.ramotion.com/agency/web-design/cssgrid/)